 Women Say Allergan is Using Dirty Tricks to Ward Off Liability

 The family of a Florida man is filing a wrongful death lawsuit against Tesla claiming that the vehicle’s defective Autopilot feature caused the crash that killed Jeremy Banner.
-According to CNET.com news report, the collision occurred March 1.
+According to a news report, the collision occurred March 1.
 Banner’s 2018 Tesla Model 3 was traveling southbound on State Highway 441 in Delray Beach when it struck an eastbound tractor-trailer.
 The crash ripped the roof off the Tesla Model 3, killing Banner.

 Autopilot’s Connection to Fatal Crashes